-A lot of factors and issues serve to control and undermine a person’s mental health and well-being.
-And one of the many factors that contribute to anxiety includes one’s nutritional status and dietary habits.
+There are a number of factors and issues that serve to control and undermine a person’s mental health and well-being.
+One of the many factors that contribute to anxiety is actually a person’s nutritional status and dietary habits.

-Because of this, various mental health professionals counsel anxiety sufferers to take absolute attention to the foods they take.
-Moreover, these experts advise patients to consider adding these natural herbs, fruits, and vegetables to their diet ─all proven to help fight anxiety.
+Because of this, various mental health professionals counsel anxiety sufferers to pay more attention to the foods they eat.
+Moreover, these experts advise patients to consider adding natural herbs, fruits, and vegetables to their diet, all of which have been proven to help fight anxiety.

-Herbal medicine has been around for many years now.
-The herbs medicinal properties plus their lack of serious side effects have made them a good alternative to conventional drugs.
-Anxiety sufferers should try these all-time proven herbs to help naturally cure their anxiety.
+Herbal medicine has been around for thousands of years.
+The herbs’ medicinal properties, as well as their lack of serious side effects, have made them a good alternative to conventional drugs.
+Anxiety sufferers should try these time-tested and proven herbs to help naturally cure their anxiety.

 1. St. John’s Wort

 St. John’s Wort is a popular herbal plant from the species Hypericum perforatum.
 It has long been used to help combat anxiety and depression.
-Aside from these, it has been used for centuries for the treatment of muscular spasms, cramps, and tension due to its anti-inflammatory effect.
+Aside from those uses, it has also been used for centuries for the treatment of muscular spasms, cramps, and tension due to its anti-inflammatory effects.

-The plant’s medicinal property is accounted for its high hypericin, hyperforin and other flavanoid compounds.
-Studies have shown that St. John’s Wort’s extracts exert anti-depressant and anti-anxiety actions by inhibiting the reuptake of several chemical messengers in the brain such as serotonin, norepinephrine, and dopamine.
-All these neurotransmitters play a big role in the nervous system’s mood regulation.
+The plant’s medicinal property is due to its high content of hypericin, hyperforin, and other flavanoid compounds.
+Studies have shown that St. John’s Wort’s extracts exert anti-depressant and anti-anxiety effects by inhibiting the re-uptake of several chemical messengers in the brain such as serotonin, norepinephrine, and dopamine.
+All of these neurotransmitters play an important role in the nervous system’s mood regulation.

 Valerian root (Valeriana officinalis) is a sweet-smelling perennial flowering plant native to Europe and some parts of Asia.
 It is indicated for the relief of nervous conditions such as hysteria, stress-related anxiety, sleeplessness, nervousness, and epilepsy.
 It has often been used in alternative medicine because of its sedative properties.

-The volatile oils of the valerian root are believed to have high amounts of GABA content which makes it greatly adhere to GABAA receptors.
-The GABA present in valerian extract makes it sufficient to induce the release of GABA neurotransmitters that help inhibit overexcitability of neurons in patients with anxiety disorders.
+The volatile oils of Valerian root are believed to have high amounts of GABA content, which makes it greatly adhere to GABAA receptors.
+The GABA present in Valerian extract makes it sufficient to induce the release of GABA neurotransmitters, which help inhibit the overexcitability of neurons in patients with anxiety disorders.

 3. Lemon Balm